Staheos/adrilight/README.md

+# Fork
+Originally created by fabsenet: [adrilight](https://github.com/fabsenet/adrilight), and before by MrBoe: [Bambilight](https://github.com/MrBoe/Bambilight)

+This fork uses audio from computer to change brightness of leds.
+Algorithm will be improved in future!

-# No active development here!
+# No active development here! (only original)

 Hi,
 I do no longer any active development on adrilight.
 I no longer have the same TV setup at home and I switched my HTPC from Windows to Linux Mint also.